-A survey of nearly 1,000 procurement professionals, carried out by RS Components and the Chartered Institute of Procurement and Supply (CIPS), found that the three biggest business pressures were reducing operational budgets (55%), reducing inventory costs (52%) and improving asset performance (42%).
+The 2019 Indirect Procurement Report, carried out by RS Components and the Chartered Institute of Procurement and Supply (CIPS), found that the three biggest business pressures were reducing operational budgets (62%), reducing inventory costs (42%) and improving asset performance (39%).

 However, focusing on the indirect procurement cost of industrial supplies for Maintenance, Repair and Operations (MRO) can help businesses achieve significant savings, if done correctly.
 The type of MRO spend in the industry varies widely, from plant components to safety equipment and facilities products.
 The bottom line though, is that MRO represents a hefty annual spend for most organisations and, according to Del Tiwana, Industry Sector Manager at RS Components, there are often misunderstandings about the level of spending and the potential savings that can be achieved.

 “MRO is a complex beast and is frequently overlooked as customers spend a disproportionate time on direct spend categories,” says Tiwanna.
 “This is understandable due to headline savings they can make on per-unit prices.
 But in some cases MRO categories become overlooked, leading to MRO meaning something closer to Miscellaneous Random and Out of control.”